pfgithub/threadclient/page2_vs_page4.md

 and it's odd changing state for literally just calling getPage.

 so ideally we will improve upon this later but at least for now we will have it working.

+# alternate sorting

+a version of sorting that is compatible with page2(non-4):
+- sorters are a post with kind sorter
+- when they are the pivot, they're not really the pivot. the client renders the thing above them as the real pivot
+- when you're deep in a thread if you want to change the sort you scroll up to under the post. you change the sort there
+- each item has its own replies
+- there is a default

+this is interesting to consider? but maybe we prefer existing sorting?

+this would be the same as keeping that other sorting but only putting it on the top level instead of every reply too